boeni-industries/aico/docs/concepts/memory/ams.md

 - Runs real-time for selection + offline batch analysis (daily)
 - No neural network training required

-**How It Works**: Each skill maintains Beta distribution parameters (α, β) representing success/failure counts.
-Thompson Sampling draws from these distributions to balance exploration (trying uncertain skills) vs. exploitation (using proven skills).
+**How It Works**: Each (context_bucket, skill) pair maintains separate Beta distribution parameters (α, β) representing success/failure counts in that specific context.
+Context bucketing hashes conversation context (intent + sentiment + time_of_day) into ~100 buckets, allowing the system to learn context-specific skill effectiveness.
+Thompson Sampling draws from these distributions to balance exploration vs. exploitation.

+**Context Bucketing**: Contexts are hashed into buckets to make learning tractable:
+- Hash function: `bucket_id = hash(intent + sentiment + time_of_day) % 100`
+- Example: "technical_question + neutral + morning" → bucket 42
+- Separate Beta(α, β) parameters stored for each (bucket_id, skill_id) pair
+- Allows learning "concise works for technical questions" vs "detailed works for learning questions"

-**Key Point**: This learns which **prompt template to select**, not how to modify the LLM.
+**Key Point**: This learns which **prompt template to select** in each context type, not how to modify the LLM.
 Skills are pre-written prompt templates (e.g., "Be concise", "Provide detailed explanation").
-Thompson Sampling learns which template works best in each context through statistical learning from user feedback.
+Thompson Sampling learns which template works best for each context bucket through statistical learning from user feedback.

 **Implementation** (`shared/aico/ai/memory/behavioral/thompson_sampling.py`):
 ```python